Skip to Content

 The decision of Legal Services Commissioner v Sampson provides that if legal costs are demanded in the absence of a contractual (or other) legal right, the conduct may amount to a breach of the Professional Conduct and Practice Rules 2005.
 The Commissioner is also of the view that conduct of this sort may amount to a breach of the Legal Profession Uniform Law Australian Solicitors’ Conduct Rules 2015.
 Such a demand may also be a breach of the Law Institute of Victoria’s Letters of demand Guidelines, which could amount to a disciplinary offence.

 If you rely on instructions from a signed form where no legal advice has been provided to the client, you run the risk of being the subject of disciplinary proceedings.
+Further, the Victorian Legal Services Board has given management system directions under section 257 of the Uniform Law to a number of law practices in circumstances where there was concern regarding the law practice obtaining proper instructions in motor vehicle claims.

 The Commissioner strongly recommends that ‘Instructions to act’ forms should be amended to remove any reference to an authority to act.
-A simple note of consent for the potential client’s details to be passed on to the law firm could instead be added.
+A simple note of consent for the potential client’s details to be passed on to the law practice could instead be added.

 Last updated on